alexandros-georgantas/xsweet-microservice/README.md

 When the service is up by executing `docker exec -it <name_of_the_xsweet_server_container> yarn create:client`.
 The above will produce a valid pair of clientId and clientSecret

+## Mathtype

+-- added Ruby, Mathtype gem into this.
+-- pathway we're using is DOCXToHTMLSyncController